All Episodes

 So that seems to be the standard conclusion people are drawing.

-So one of the other co-hosts on the CBS show, Summer Sanders, said to Jim Kelly, Well, should air pressure even be regulated?
+So one of the other co-hosts on the CBS show, Summer Sanders, said to Jim Kelly, well, should air pressure even be regulated?

 Should it even be a rule?

-That's what it means.
+That's what I mean.

 Here's the answer.

-Also they talked about the running backs.
+Also, they talked about the running backs.

 Yeah, of course we do.

-Is um what he is saying.
+Damn right we do, is what he is saying.

 Gregory in Pueblo, Colorado.

-I remember I got a great controversy going about Pueblo, Colorado when I was first on the air here.
+I remember I got a great controversy going about Pueblo, Colorado when I was first on the air here because I didn't think anybody lived there.

 Well, I thought every piece of government mail comes from Pueblo, Colorado.

-Back when I was growing up, every government PSA, the return address was Pueblo Colorado.
+Back when I was growing up, every government PSA, the return address was Pueblo, Colorado.

 I just thought it was a giant post office.